worldcoin/world-id-cloud-template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This template includes an API route to verify the proof returned by the IDKit widget at `/api/verify`.
-Edit `src/pages/api/verify.ts` to handle any backend functions you need to perform.
+This template includes a server action to verify the proof returned by the IDKit widget at `src/app/actions/verify.ts`.
+Edit this file to handle any backend functions you need to perform after the proof has been verified.

-You can start editing the page by modifying `src/pages/index.tsx`.
+You can start editing the client-side page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.
 Edit the `onSuccess` function to define frontend behavior once the proof has been verified.

-The `src/pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More